shre-db/Student-Performance-ML/README.md

 - The test loss is relatively low, which indicates that the model is able to generalize well to unseen data.

 ## Usage
-The model is hosted as a free web service on streamlit community cloud and can be accessed through this link: [student-performance-prediction-ml](https://github.com/shre-db/Student-Performance-ML).
+The model is hosted as a free web service on streamlit community cloud and can be accessed through this link: [Predict student's performance in secondary education using AI](https://student-performance-prediction-ml.streamlit.app/).

 Alternatively, you can run the web application locally by following these steps: